Zlasley/Basketball_Shot_Prediction/README.md

 This dataset contains an NBA player's field goal attempts from October 2009 through June 2019 (regular season and playoffs).

-The dataset was collected with the nba_api Python library.1111
+The dataset was collected with the nba_api Python library.

 This covers over parsing dates, feature engineering, baseline accuracy, modeling, and confusion matric (prescision & recall).